Teradata/stacki-wiki/Creating-Simple-(Package-based)-Pallets.md

 ```
 (You can add a "help" on the end of "stack create mirror" for more detail.)

 Since we know our path is http://mirror.centos.org/centos-6/6.6/updates/x86_64/Packages/ we'll just use the path.
-(The "path" can be a local directory.
-If you have a pile of RPMs and using the "contrib" directory doesn't turn your prop, dump the rpms into a directory and do a "stack create mirror" on them.

 ```
 # stack create mirror http://mirror.centos.org/centos-6/6.6/updates/x86_64/Packages/
 ```